 - Which tools will you use to create welcoming, equitable, and inclusive classrooms and to facilitate important conversations?

-This final workshop is a celebration and creative sharing space to explore the successes and challenges of integrating social justice education into your teaching.
-The day will finish with a social involving food, networking and program reflection.
-Candidates will be asked to bring in their two lesson/workshop plans to share with a small group.
+This final workshop is a celebration, reflection, and a creative sharing space to explore the successes and challenges of integrating social justice education into your teaching.
+Candidates will be asked to come prepared to share their two lessons/workshop plans with a small group.
 Participants will also bring in a personal reflection based on their experiences over the course of the program, to be shared with an understanding that all experiences – positive and negative, will provide us with a rich opportunity for dialogue and learning.
-Students who have completed their alternative placement hours will receive their Certificate of Achievement at this time.
-Students who are still completing their hours will receive their certificate from their host organization once hours are completed.
+Students who have completed their certificates and alternative placement hours will receive their Certificate of Achievement at this time.
+Students who are still completing their community placement hours will receive their certificate when completed.